kevinwlu/iot/lesson8/README.md

 ### Analyze Raspberry Pi date/time and CPU usage/temperature of Lab 7B

 * [Insert four charts](https://support.google.com/docs/answer/63824) including time series, two histograms, and a scatter plot with a linear trendline
-* Save the Google sheet in CSV format (e.g., rpidata.csv) to ~/demo
+* Save the Google sheet in CSV format (e.g., rpidata.csv or cpudata.csv) to ~/demo
 * Copy ~/iot/lesson8/plt_final.py and plt_cv2.py to ~/demo
-* Edit them to read the CSV file
+* Edit plt_final.py and plt_cv2.py to read the CSV file
 * Show seven figures including time series, two histograms, two box plots, a scatter plot with a linear regression line, and cross-validation prediction with temperature as target
 * Edit the title/labels in plt_final.py and plt_cv2.py, and add legend or adjust ticks as needed
 ```sh